 In my opinion I do not classify this site as 'brownfield', which is possibly an intention by highlighting the abandoned mine shaft / bell pits on the site, these could be Roman, medieval or later.
 This site has been fields and latterly agricultural land since the 1840's according to historic mapping and aerial photography.
-The hedgeline bounding Ilkeston Road is likely to be in excess of 100 years old and should be retained as suggested in the Indicative Masterplan.
+The hedgeline bounding Ilkeston Road is likely to be in excess of 100 years old and should be retained as suggested in your Indicative Masterplan.
 The hedgeline running east - west within site should also be considered for retention.
-In particular any mature trees, for example the oak tree should be retained.
-Outline planning shows the removal of the east / west hedgeline.
-I object to removal of this hedgeline in it's entirety.
+In particular any mature trees.

-There are a number of planning applications and development considerations in and around the Stanton Ironworks Regeneration site.
+There are a number of planning applications currently being considered for and around the Stanton Ironworks Regeneration site.
 These and the local plan state that the local road junctions and roads are close to failure and infrastructure works will be required to alleviate future traffic volumes.
 This development site has not been considered in these calculations.
 Further development will exacerbate the situation.
-As a local resident I would argue that current highway provision is inadequate and this application should be rejected or amended for the following reasons:
+As a local resident I would argue that current highway provision is inadequate for the following reasons:

 Ilkeston Road has pinchpoints which require HGV's to mount the verge and pavement to pass.
 This occurs along Ilkeston Road where the proposed housing will front.
 The added issue with this, is the majority of these HGV's are carrying waste materials which are regularly deposited on the highway and adjacent land.
 These vehicles mounting and discounting the curbs creates local noise and vibration which will affect the properties fronting Ilkeston Road.
-Setting the houses well back from Ilkeston Road with a substantial green screen would alleviate noise and road pollution (and prevent overshadowing when the 23m high warehouse be built to the east of the site on the other side of Ilkeston Road).
+Setting the houses well back from Ilkeston Road with a substantial green screen would alleviate noise and road pollution (and prevent overshadowing should the 23m high warehouse be built to the east of the site on the other side of Ilkeston Road).

 Traffic is regularly (daily) is at a standstill on Lows Lane, Sowbrook Lane, Ilkeston Road, Quarry Hill, Little Hallam (Stanton Road) and at the junction in Sandiacre.
-Additional vehicles will exacerbate this situation.
-I believe a full transport assessment, considering the Verdant Regeneration Development, Kirk Hallam Southern Extension and Stanton Low's Lane Housing Development should be undertaken prior to consideration of this application.

 Footway (and multiuser) provision in the local area is inadequate.
 There is no safe pedestrian or cycle route over the Nutbrook Trail therefore there is no sustainable transport method available for those on the development site to visit Ilkeston.
-The development and existing highway infrastructure therefore requires households to have motorised transport and is therefore unsustainable.
+The development and existing highway infrastructure therefore requires households to have motorised transport.

-The footway along Sowbrook Lane from Twelve Houses to Kirk Hallam is of insufficient width as is the footway along Ilkeston Road (less than 1 metre wide in places) to enable safe pedestrian access.
-Both roads have a 40mph speed limit with high volumes of traffic.
+The footway along Sowbrook Lane from Twelve Houses to Kirk Hallam is of insufficient width (less than 1m wide in places) as is the footway along Ilkeston Road to enable safe pedestrian access.
+The road is 40mph with high volumes of traffic.

 Bus provision is inadequate.
-The Stanton by Dale 14 runs sporadically and not at hours conducive to standard employment hours or school hours.
+The Stanton by Dale 14 runs sporadically and not at hours conducive to standard employment hours.